FDA updates Ozempic label with potential blocked intestines side effect, also reported with Wegovy and Mounjaro

 Ileus is specifically mentioned as a reaction in 33 cases listed on the FDA's dashboard of people taking semaglutide, including two deaths.

+Tantibanchachai noted that labels for Ozempic and similar medications already mention that they cause "delay of gastric emptying."
+But the regulator is continuing to monitor "reports of gastroparesis and other related terms" in real-world use of the drug.

+"If newly identified safety signals are identified, the FDA will determine what, if any, actions are appropriate after a thorough review of available data," she said.

-Spokespeople for Novo Nordisk and the FDA did not immediately respond to a request for comment.
+A spokesperson for Novo Nordisk did not immediately respond to a request for comment.

 for more features.